Skip to content

 The incentive it creates

 It rewards volume, not fit.
-The model pays for more leads, not better ones, so a loose definition fills your pipeline with contacts that never buy (ClickFunnels).
+The model pays for more leads, not better ones, so a loose definition fills your pipeline with contacts that never buy.

 Watch for